What Is List Crawling? A Practical Guide for Web Crawlers

 all_results.extend(items)

-print(f"Total items collected: {len(all_results)}")
+print(f"Total results collected: {len(all_results)}")

-• Avoids HTML parsing altogether
+• Avoids fragile HTML parsing

 After identifying target pages through list crawling, structured extraction can be automated with a Scraping API.